Laura Mvula: 2016–2020: The Dreaming Room

 In January 2016, Mvula released "Overcome", a collaboration with Nile Rodgers, and the lead single from her forthcoming second studio album, The Dreaming Room.
 She recorded "Sing to the Moon" with Snarky Puppy for their jazz fusion album Family Dinner - Volume 2, which was released on 12 February.
 She began promotion for The Dreaming Room by performing "Overcome" on The Graham Norton Show on 29 January and on The Andrew Marr Show on 14 February.
 On 19 March, Mvula played the first live show of the album at the Jazz Maastricht Festival.
 On 22 March, she previewed the entire album at the Islington Assembly Hall.
 On 7 April, the singer released "People" from the album, a collaboration with Wretch 32.
 On 19 April, she released the second single from The Dreaming Room, "Phenomenal Woman".
 The third single, "Show Me Love", was released on 27 May.

 The Dreaming Room was released on 17 June 2016, and received universal acclaim from music critics.
 Writing for Exclaim!, Ryan B. Patrick gave the album a rave review, calling it "a subconscious succession of visuals, emotions and ideas - sometimes abstract, sometimes allegorical, but always dredging up something for the conscious mind to ponder.
 The Dreaming Room is this and more.".
 This album is more political than her first; the sound, the orchestration and the rhythms more explicitly refer to her Jamaican and Caribbean influences.
 The song "Phenomenal Woman" is a happy feminist hymn, inspired by the book of poems of the same title by African-American writer and activist Maya Angelou.
-The Dreaming Room was produced with Troy Miller and the instrumental crew of The London Symphony Orchestra.
+The Dreaming Room was produced with Troy Miller and the instrumental crew of the London Symphony Orchestra.
 In the same June, the singer performed on the Glastonbury Pyramid stage for a second time.
 In July, she performed with Tom Odell in the first UK event for "Global Citizen" and "Chime For Change", at The View from The Shard in London.
-The evening followed the launch of #SheWill campaign, aimed at breaking down the barriers that prevent millions of girls worldwide from attending school.
+This followed the launch of the #SheWill campaign which works to increase female school attendance globally.
 On 30 October, she appeared on BBC's Strictly Come Dancing singing her fourth single "Ready or Not", the cover of The Delfonics' song, which was released on 4 November.
 The song was used in 2016 Christmas campaign of House of Fraser.